-Property Division Attorney in Diamond Bar Serving Throughout California
+Los Angeles Property Division Attorney in Diamond Bar Serving Throughout California

 Dividing up the property you own with your spouse can be one of the most stressful aspects of divorce.
 Spouses in the midst of a contentious divorce may find themselves in a drawn-out fight over who gets to keep valued possessions such as the house or treasured artwork, or who should be forced to pay certain debts.
 Spouses may also end up in battles over whether certain property should be considered separate or marital, and even whether a spouse has intentionally dissolved marital assets.
-At Blasser Law, our skilled California property division attorneys can ensure that your rights in a division of property are protected.
+At Blasser Law, a skilled California property division attorney can ensure that your rights in a division of property are protected.
 Don’t try to fight these battles alone.
 Contact our Diamond Bar offices for a consultation today.

 Separate property vs. marital property